danilowskic/psm-pjait/README.md

 # psm-pjatk

+## Overview
-A set of projects created due to PSM (Podstawy Symulacji Komputerowych) laboratories at PJATK
+Simple simulations of physical phenomena created for the needs of PSM laboratories (Fundamentals of Computer Simulations) at PJAIT